badprint/ST-iconFont-snippets/README.md

 **Plugin introduction** :
-This plugin comes pre-built with snippets from 'Bootstrap 3' & 'Font Awesome' icon fonts.
+This plugin comes pre-built with snippets from `Bootstrap3` & `Font Awesome` icon fonts.
-All snippets in this plugin were collected from Bootstrap and Font Awesome's official sites.
+All snippets in this plugin were collected from `Bootstrap` and `Font Awesome's` official sites.
 This plugin was created with the intention only to make developers’ job easier to write code.